loveencounterflow/interskiplist/README.md

 ```

 The results returned by the `find` methods will always keep the order in which intervals were added to the
-interval skip list structure (insertion order); this is important for consistent results and for rule
+interval skip list structure (addion order); this is important for consistent results and for rule
 application.
-Because insertion order is preserved, we can be confident that for each of the codepoints
+Because addion order is preserved, we can be confident that for each of the codepoints
 queried, the 'most applicable' `name` property will always come *last* in the results—provided you ordered
-interval insertions from the general to the specific.
+interval addions from the general to the specific.

 > **Note** For a while I considered to order results primarily by interval size, larger intervals coming
 > first and single-point intervals coming last (and thereby overriding larger intervals).
 However logical